-Taking programming skills from a concept on a screen to something tangible like an LED or a button is a major step forward for a coding beginner, making this workshop ideal for children looking to take their knowledge of computing to new heights.
+Taking programming skills from a concept on a screen to something tangible like an LED or a button is a major step forward for a coding beginner, making this activity ideal for children looking to take their knowledge of computing to new heights.

 This workshop is aimed at children aged seven and up and is ideal for children at the KS2 and KS3 levels.
 Please note that all under 14's must be accompanied by a responsible adult.